 4

-If products you sell injure a customer, you may be liable even if you did not manufacture the product.
-Product liability cover is particularly important for retailers selling electrical goods, children's products, food items, cosmetics, or imported goods where the manufacturer may be difficult to pursue.
+If products you sell injure a customer, you may be liable even if you did not manufacture the item.
+Product liability cover is particularly important for retailers selling electrical goods, children's products, food, cosmetics or imported goods where the manufacturer may be difficult to pursue.

 5